-On behalf of the Adelaide team, welcome to Le Cordon Bleu Australia!
+On behalf of the Melbourne team, welcome to Le Cordon Bleu Australia!

 This will be a challenging and exciting time in your life, as you earn your Le Cordon Bleu qualification by applying yourself to the study and practice of French and international cuisine.
 The rewards that come with your success are rich.
-As well as mastering cookery and Pâtisserie skills and techniques, you will be immersed in the hospitality industry during Professional Industry Placement, and will then build your knowledge on campus with your management studies.
+As well as mastering cookery and Pâtisserie skills and techniques, you will be immersed in the hospitality industry during the Professional Industry Placement program, and will then build your knowledge on campus with your management studies.
 Finally, with an alumni and job network spanning the globe, you will never be far away from an exciting employment opportunity or a fellow member of the Le Cordon Bleu family.

-The outstanding team of professionals at the Adelaide Culinary Academy and Le Cordon Bleu Australia will provide you with the best training possible to start your journey.
+The outstanding team of professionals at the Le Cordon Bleu Melbourne Institute of Culinary Arts will provide you with the best training possible to start your journey.